-Cost: There is no cost to start using EndNote Basic, F1000 Workspace, Mendeley, or Zotero.
+- Cost: There is no cost to start using EndNote Basic, Sciwheel, or Zotero.

-Working without internet access: You can use the references stored in EndNote, Mendeley or Zotero without being connected to the Internet.
-This feature is coming soon from F1000.
+- Working without internet access: You can use the references stored in EndNote, or Zotero without being connected to the Internet.
+This feature is coming soon from Sciwheel.

-Storing PDFs: EndNote, F1000 Workspace, Mendeley, or Zotero allow you to integrate downloaded PDFs with your reference database.
+- Storing PDFs: EndNote, Sciwheel, or Zotero allow you to integrate downloaded PDFs with your reference database.
 EndNote will search for available full-text when you are on campus and this is a very quick way to download and organize the full-text of multiple recent references.

-Working with a team: If you are joining an established team that has already chosen a particular reference management tool, it is a good idea to learn to use that tool.
-If you are just forming a team, look at the sharing features in F1000 Workspace, Mendeley, and Zotero.
+- Working with a team: If you are joining an established team that has already chosen a particular reference management tool, it is a good idea to learn to use that tool.
+If you are just forming a team, look at the sharing features in Sciwheel and Zotero.

-Systematic Reviews: HSL librarians prefer EndNote Desktop or F1000 Workspace for systematic reviews.
+- Systematic Reviews: HSL librarians prefer EndNote Desktop or Sciwheel for systematic reviews.
 Both allow ingestion of large result files from multiple databases and provide deduplication options.